botpress/nlu/readme.md

 ## Licensing

-Different liscences may apply to differents packages of the [./packages](https://github.com/botpress/nlu/tree/master/packages) directory.
-If no liscence is specified, the package is protected by the same license as the [main Botpress repository](https://github.com/botpress/botpress).
-You can find the license file [here](https://github.com/botpress/botpress/blob/master/LICENSE).
+Different licences may apply to differents packages of the [./packages](https://github.com/botpress/nlu/tree/master/packages) directory.
+If no licence is specified, the package is protected by the same license as the [v12 Botpress repository](https://github.com/botpress/v12).